-\end{thm} \begin{proof} We first verify the commutation of the upper diagram.
-Chasing the associativity of multiplication includes treating several cases, according to the shape of the member of we start from.
-The most interesting is the one starting from (a class determined by) an ordinary Vernon tree with corollas given by ordinary Vernon trees build upon \texttt{VT}$_{\EuScript C}$ and we prove the associativity only for this case.
-Let, therefore, ${\EuScript T}=\{{\EuScript T}_1,\dots ,{\EuScript T}_n;\sigma\}$.\\ By chasing the diagram to the right, the action of ${\EuScript M}\mu_{{\EuScript C}_X}$ corresponds to corolla per corolla flattening of ${\EuScript T}$, followed by taking the respective normal forms.
+\end{lem} \begin{proof} We begin with the left diagram.
+Chasing the associativity of multiplication includes treating several cases, according to the shape of the unrooted tree of that we start from.
+The most interesting is the one starting from (a class determined by) an ordinary unrooted tree with corollas given by ordinary unrooted trees built upon \texttt{T}$_{{\underline{\EuScript C}}}$ and we prove the associativity only for this case.
+Let, therefore, ${\EuScript T}=\{{\EuScript T}_1,\dots ,{\EuScript T}_n;\sigma\}$.\\ By chasing the diagram to the right-down, the action of ${\EuScript M}\mu_{{{\underline{\EuScript C}}}_X}$ corresponds to corolla-per-corolla flattening of ${\EuScript T}$, followed by taking the respective normal forms.
 Then $\mu$ flattens additionally the resulting tree and reduces it to a normal form.
-Therefore, we have the following sequence on the right hand side:
+These actions make the following sequence of steps: